 Information about the makers will be supplied with each cloth.
-Warp ikat, two panels stitched together, open fringe, commercial cotton, natural dyes.
-Ikat tied, dyed and woven in Mamuju, Sulawesi, 2022.
-Size 204 x 119 cm / 80.5 x 47 in
+Warp ikat, single panel, twisted fringe, commercial cotton, natural dyes.
+Ikat tied, dyed, woven in Karataun, Sulawesi, 2016.
+Size 202 x 18 cm / 79.5 x 7 in

 With questions or for assistance, please contact. email@example.com, stating the product name and its SKU (listed under the price).
 Shipping is free, but customs duty and sales tax levied by the destination country will not be added.
 Any customs duty and sales tax will be payable by the customer.
 All sales are final and no returns will be accepted.